 |Train in Monroe County|

-For these reasons solitude is required to purge the heart of false identities and forge the heart's true meaning and purpose.
+Solitude with God is required to purge my heart of false identities and forge my heart's true meaning and purpose.
 Henri Nouwen writes: "Silence and solitude call me to detach myself from the scaffolding of daily life and to discover if anything there can stand on its own when the traditional support systems have been pulled away."
-(Nouwen, Our Greatest Gift, p.
+(Nouwen, Our Greatest Gift: A Meditation on Dying and Caring, p.
 3)

 When the music fades, when all is stripped away, and "I" simply come to God, then it's Him and me here now.
-Just me and my God Who is my source of life and is my life.
-If you are restless when alone with God then pray like this: "Restore my soul, O God, that has been layered over by the false gods of doing and having and accomplishing."
+Just me and my God, in Whom I trust, Who is my source of life and is my life.